Using the LIST option

 2. If you do not have any applications for your job(s) yet, or if you haven't listed any jobs yet, the Application List area will be blank.
 Once you have applicants for your job(s), they will appear in this list and the following documentation may assist you.

-6. Clicking on one of the column headings: Name, Received, LastUpdated, Degree, Year, Source, Research will re-order your applicant list based the alpha or numeric ordering of the column.
-By clicking on the <<<< by the Name column heading, you can increase or decrease the number of columns in your applicant list.
+5. Clicking on one of the column headings: Name, Received, LastUpdated, Degree, Year, Source, Research will re-order your applicant list based the alpha or numeric ordering of the column.
+Using the X in a column heading will hide it from view; after columns have been hidden they can be snapped back into place by using the >> or arrow in the name column heading.

-7. To view, rank, or print an application, click on the name of the applicant, in the Name column.
+6. To view, rank, or print an application, click on the name of the applicant, in the Name column.
 This will bring up a window, which is documented below.

 Viewing, Ranking, and Printing your applications